qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 ...BAM!
 Green test.
 It works!
 Ship it! ;-)

-Now let's remove the fakes:
+Now let's replace the cheat-implementation with something real:

 ~~~python
 class CustomerCli: